render-engine/render-engine/README.md

 ## Getting Started
 Check out the [Getting Started](https://render-engine.readthedocs.io/en/latest/page/) Section in the [Documentation](https://render-engine.readthedocs.io)

-## Sponsors
-This and much of the work that I do is made possible by those that sponsor me on github.

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->